kknd3k/PHBS_BlockChain_2018/README.md

 <br>This model will be used in empirical part.
 The author choose VAR model.
 <br>
 ### The conclusion
- This paper found that BitCoin supply and demand have an important impact on BitCoin price.
-Second, we cannot reject the hypothesis that short-run investor speculations also affect BitCoin price.
-Finally, the estimates do not support previous findings that macro-financial indicators are driving BitCoin price
+(1)This paper found that BitCoin supply and demand have an important impact on BitCoin price.
+<br>(2)e cannot reject the hypothesis that short-run investor speculations also affect BitCoin price.
+<br>(3)he estimates do not support previous findings that macro-financial indicators are driving BitCoin price
 <br>
  ## 2.What can be expected from the bitcoin(Van Wijk 2013)
  This is an early paper whose model is relatively simple.
 But it gave some ideas to later research.
 I also listed it here.
 The author tried to find the role of global financial development e.g. stock exchange indices, exchange rates, and oil price measures, in determining BitCoin price.